Tūhourangi celebrate launch of mountain bike club

 “I am really elated we have come this far.
 Getting our people on bikes and on to their whenua is what we have always wanted,” Tapiata said.

-Tūhourangi rider Tuhoto-Ariki Pene was recently crowned king of the Crankworx Global mountain bike festival recently in Canada after competing at all four stops of the international festivals in Rotorua, Cairns, Innsbruck in Austria, and Whistler in Canada
+Tūhourangi rider Tuhoto-Ariki Pene was recently crowned king of the Crankworx Global mountain bike festival in Canada after competing at all four stops of the international festivals in Rotorua, Cairns, Innsbruck in Austria, and Whistler in Canada.

 Pene started riding BMX with his siblings in Rotorua at the age of 3 and all were outstanding national athletes, with their parents, Karen and Slim Pene, playing a major part in their success.